Trends Day 2019

 Quick Hit: Placemaking – The Ins, Outs and Abouts

-Placemaking has been at the forefront of urban and community design.
-Just recently, however, corporate America is starting to take notice.
+Placemaking has long been at the forefront of urban and community design and corporate America is only recently starting to take notice.
 Hear how the real estate industry is working to bring a sense of place to the spaces big companies occupy and which important development trends will deliver promising returns for placemaking in private spaces.

 George Roberts, Director of Public Spaces, Quicken Loans Community Fund